 Some other recommendations in the "triangle of life" e-mail are also based on wrong assumptions and very hazardous.
 For example, the recommendation to get out of your car during an earthquake and lie down next to it assumes that there is always an elevated freeway above you that will fall and crush your car.
 Of course there are very few elevated freeways, and lying next to your car is very dangerous because the car can move and crush you, and other drivers may not see you on the ground!
-A compilation of rebuttals from many organizations to these alternative recommendations, as well as news articles about the controversy, is listed at left.
+A compilation of rebuttals from many organizations to these alternative recommendations, as well as news articles about the controversy, is listed on the right.

 PRACTICE THE RIGHT THING TO DO… IT COULD SAVE YOUR LIFE

 You will be more likely to react quickly when shaking begins if you have actually practiced how to protect yourself on a regular basis.
 A great time to practice Drop, Cover, and Hold On is by participating in a Great ShakeOut Earthquake Drill (each October in most areas).